The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Framework and tools

-Namely, $Z^{(n)}$ is constructed by reading the increments of $(W_0,W_1,...,W_{n-1},-1)$ from left to right in cyclic order by starting at time $\sigma_n$: this is a kind of \emph{Vervaat transform} of $(W_0,W_1,...,W_{n-1},-1)$ (see Vervaat \cite{vervaat} for more details).
-We shall use Kortchemski \& Richier \cite[Theorem 21]{KRcauchy}, which we re-state by convenience into the following proposition. \begin{proposition} Assume that $\mu$ satisfies (\ref{critimu}) and (\ref{H1_loc}).
-We keep the above notation.
+Namely, $Z^{(n)}$ is constructed by reading the increments of $(W_0,W_1,...,W_{n-1},-1)$ from left to right in cyclic order by starting at time $\sigma_n$: this is a kind of \emph{Vervaat transform} of $(W_0,W_1,...,W_{n-1},-1)$ (see Vervaat~\cite{vervaat} for more details).
+We shall use Kortchemski \& Richier~\cite[Theorem 21]{KRcauchy}, which we re-state by convenience into the following proposition. \begin{proposition} We keep the above notation and assume that $\mu$ is critical and non-trivial and satisfies (\ref{H1_loc}).
+Let $\mathscr{B}(\mathbb{R}^{n+1})$ stand for the Borel sigma-field of $\mathbb{R}^{n+1}$.
 Then,